Seeking Justice for Birth Injury Victims in Missouri & Nationwide

 An important part of litigation is sitting for deposition, and that is where the opposing counsel, the opposing attorneys will have an opportunity to ask you questions about your child’s case and about your child’s injuries.
 That can be a very daunting experience.
 Obviously many people don’t have experienced sitting for depositions until they are in a situation like this.
 It is my job to make sure that my clients feel 100% prepared for their deposition.
 And that means meeting with you before the deposition and telling you how it’s going to work, what questions to expect and what my role as well as your role will be during the deposition.

 The litigation process begins once we file a petition and that is filing with the court and informing the defendants that we are bringing this action against them.
 After that, there goes a process of written discovery, which our office will work with you to complete and return to the defendants.
-Um, following written discovery, you may be asked to sit for a deposition and talk about your child’s injuries and what led up to your child’s injuries.
-Uh, following that most of the work focuses on taking the depositions of the defendants in the case, and then our experts in the case. you will pretty much, uh, Your job will pretty much be done up until going to trial after that.
+Following written discovery, you may be asked to sit for a deposition and talk about your child’s injuries and what led up to your child’s injuries.
+Following that, most of the work focuses on taking the depositions of the defendants in the case, and then our experts in the case.
+Your job will pretty much be done up until going to trial after that.
 And through every step of the way where we will need your direct involvement, we prepare you for that.
-We take the time to make sure that you know what to expect, um, and that you have as much information possible before you sit for a deposition before you sit for trial, we want to make sure, you know, what’s going on at every step of the way.
+We take the time to make sure that you know what to expect and that you have as much information possible before you sit for a deposition before you sit for trial, we want to make sure, you know, what’s going on at every step of the way.

 When we look at the potential compensation for your child, we’re not just looking at what is their current injury or what have they suffered in the past, but we try to make predictions on what they may expect in the future.
 Future medical needs, medications, therapies, home modifications.
 And the way that we do that is by retaining a specific expert called a life care planner.
 And that life care planner will meet with you and your child oftentimes in your home so that they can get a full scope of what are the child’s needs and what may the child need as he or she gets older, that life care planner then takes all of that information and puts it into a multi page report that we can then submit at trial to show a jury what exactly your child is going to need in the future, and to ensure that any future care is compensated for.